ukonpete/simple-mobile-vm/README.md

 ## Release Notes

+* 3/18/2017
+  * Generated updated javadoc
+* 3/5/2017
+  * Added Butterknife to App
-  * 3/5/2017 - Added Butterknife to App, also add use of ThreadPoolExecutor as needed
+  * Added use of ThreadPoolExecutor as needed
+  * Updated unit tests
+  * added pmd, findbugs and lint reporting for manual build runs - then did more code cleanup based on those runs
+* 3/4/2017
-  * 3/4/2017 - Updated to support Andorid Studio (2.3) and Gradle
+  * Updated to support Android Studio (2.3) and Gradle
+  * Cleaned up a lot of code and removed a lot of warnings

 ## Javadoc

-See javadoc directory in the project source directory
+See javadoc directory in the project source directory under /simple-mobile-vm/simpleMobileVMApp/javadoc/